-2. Student Success Outcomes (Column 1)
+2. Student Affairs Outcomes (Column 1)

-- a.
-Are the outcomes consistent with the University's mission, foundational values, undergraduate learning outcomes and CAS standards? - b.
+- Are the outcomes consistent with the University's mission, foundational values, a.
+Undergraduate Learning Outcomes and CAS standards? - b.
 What do our benchmarking institutions or best practices inform us about our outcomes? - c.
 What do standards from professional organizations or accreditation groups inform us about our outcomes?